clk

 print("Driiiiiiing!")

-clk command create python --force --group printer --description "This is a group of commands to deal with 3D printing." --body '
+clk command create python --group printer --description "This is a group of commands to deal with 3D printing." --body '

 @printer.command()